 © Beth Gauper

 Shops and cafes flourish downtown.

-There are four members of the Wisconsin B&B Association in and around Sturgeon Bay, some on Lake Michigan or Green Bay.
+There are five members of the Wisconsin B&B Association in and around Sturgeon Bay, some on Lake Michigan or Green Bay.
 The best known are the Inn at Cedar Crossing downtown and the White Lace Inn, two blocks away.

 Camping: Potawatomi State Park on Green Bay has campsites.

 The park also has a disabled-accessible cabin that sleeps six and has a kitchen, bath and air conditioning, $30.
 To reserve, call 920-746-2890.

 North of town, in Carlsville, Harbour Village Campground & Water Park has a large pool with two long slides, tennis courts, a skate park and planned activities.

 Dining: On the west side of town, the cheerful Bluefront Cafe serves a nice variety of dishes — ribeyes and polenta lasagna, coq au vin and fish tacos — as well as such specials as curry-braised lamb shank with couscous.
 It's at 86 W. Maple St., 920-743-9218.